One Parish One Prisoner

 Underground Ministries is facilitating a pilot partnership with the WA Department of Correction (DOC), the Seattle Archdiocese, the Northwest United Methodist Church Conference, and the Northwest Coast Presbytery, to experiment with helping church communities build relationships with incarcerated individuals releasing to their communities.

-1. Invite Neaners, Chris, and others to speak in your congregation about this relational work of redemption
+1. Invite Chris and Neaners to speak in your congregation about this relational work of mutual redemption

 2. Join as financial partners with Underground Ministries

-4. Eventually have enough passionate stakeholders (along with the pastor or leadership) to take the Underground Railroad church orientation series--and prepare to begin writing letters and relationship with a prisoner coming home to your community within a few years
+4. Eventually have enough passionate stakeholders (along with the pastor or leadership) to begin the OneParishOnePrisoner Orientation series--and prepare to begin writing letters and relationship with a prisoner coming home to your community within a few years